Dr. Alex Jimenez, El Paso's Chiropractor

 Professional Scope of Practice *

-The information herein on "Learn About Osteoarthritis and Spinal Decompression" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+The information herein on "Exploring the Different Side Effects of Pain Medications" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
 We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Blog Information & Scope Discussions